 Assistant Track and Field Coach

 Dakota Wesleyan University

-Jeff Holstein enters his first year as part of the Tiger track and field coaching staff in 2012-13.
+Jeff Holstein enters his second year as part of the Tiger track and field coaching staff in 2013-14.
 He competed on the DWU track and field team as a thrower for three seasons prior to switching over to a coach.